 Drip distribution system

 The tubing in a drip distribution system is made of drip tubing, which is typically 12 inches in diameter.
 It is pressured at a minimum of 15 pounds per square inch.
 Typical dripline installations are spaced two feet apart.
-A designer specified cleanout is installed at the end of each line.
+A designer-specified cleanout is installed at the end of each line.

 Drip distribution systems can be designed to run on a straight or lateral line.
 When installed on a sloped site, the drip line can be run parallel to the contours.
 In addition, dripline installations can be laid out on two-foot centers.
-This can be an advantage if you need to accommodate an irregularly shaped site.
+This can be advantageous if you need to accommodate an irregularly shaped site.